deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ### Allows you to control the flow of your implementation

-The below code is a simplified and intended-use scenario of an interesting bug we had on production a while ago:
+The code below is a simplified and intended-use scenario of an interesting bug we had in production a while ago:

 ```golang
 package main